Frequently Asked Questions

 The main road that runs through the community and connects to Spanish Lakes Boulevard and Kobelgard Road will be open to the public.
 The majority of residential pods within the community will have their own gated access.
 The amenity center will be for the use of Indrio Groves residents only.

-Community Concerns
+Community Impacts

 How will Indrio Groves affect traffic along Spanish Lakes Boulevard?